datanav/docs/technical/zohocrm-superoffice.rst

      - "integer"

-Zohocrm Deal to Superoffice Sale
+ZohoCRM Deal to Superoffice Sale
 --------------------------------
-Every Zohocrm Deal will be synchronized with a Superoffice Sale.
+Every ZohoCRM Deal will be synchronized with a Superoffice Sale.

-Once a link between a Zohocrm Deal and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Deal and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Zohocrm Deal and a Superoffice Sale:
+The following properties are synchronized between a ZohoCRM Deal and a Superoffice Sale:

 .. list-table::
    :header-rows: 1

-   * - Zohocrm Deal Property
+   * - ZohoCRM Deal Property
      - Superoffice Sale Property
      - Superoffice Data Type
    * - Account_Name.id